 Keeping Students Informed & Engaged

-During instruction, students may feel isolated and disconnected from their instructors and peers.
-As a result, they may be less motivated to engage in the course and their performance may suffer.
+Students may feel isolated and disconnected from their instructors and peers during instruction.
+As a result, they may be less motivated to engage in the course, and their performance may suffer.
 To prevent this from happening, students need more support, feedback, and communication from you.
 In addition, they may benefit from opportunities to engage in meaningful conversations and dialog with other students.
 The tips presented here address the question: How can you build a supportive learning environment that keeps students engaged and motivated to participate and learn?

 Quick Guide: Keeping Students Informed and Engaged

-Some students may become more easily isolated and disconnected from their instructors and their peers, and may need more support, feedback and communication from you as well as each other.
+Some students may become more easily isolated and disconnected from their instructors and peers and may need more support, feedback, and communication from you and each other.
 How can you build a supportive learning environment that keeps students engaged and motivated to participate and learn?

 Creating video and audio in Kaltura